e-trees/e7awg_sw/docs/_build/_sources/index.rst.txt

-..
-QuBE Python Library documentation master file, created by sphinx-quickstart on Thu Oct 14 16:04:23 2021.
+.. e7awg Software Library documentation master file, created by sphinx-quickstart on Thu Oct 14 16:04:23 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-QuBE Python Library's documentation
+e7awg Software Library's documentation
 ===============================================

 .. toctree::